-Functions of Public Procurement Unit
+9. Functions of Public Procurement Unit

-9.-(1) The Public Procurement Unit is responsible for managing public procurement procedures of a procuring entity under this Act.

-(2) Without prejudice to the generality of subsection (1), the functions of a Public Procurement Unit are -

-- (a) to manage all public procurement and disposal of assets by tender of the procuring entity except adjudication and the award of a public procurement contract; - (b) to support the functioning of the Public Procurement Committee; - (c) to implement the decisions of the Public Procurement Committee; - (d) to plan the public procurement and disposal of assets by tender of the procuring entity and recommend disposal by tender procedures; - (e) to prepare specifications or terms of reference, tendering documents, advertisements and public procurement contracts; - (f) to issue notifications and orders to tenderers on behalf of the Public Procurement Committee; - (g) to maintain and archive records of public procurement and disposal of assets and a list or register of all public procurement contracts awarded;

-- (h) to prepare reports for the Public Procurement Committee on the implementation of the annual public procurement plan; - (i) to coordinate the public procurement and disposal of assets of all the Public Procurement Units of the procuring entity; and - (j) to monitor the management of public procurement contracts assigned to the procuring entity and ensure a report on outcomes of the public procurement contract is provided.
+- (1) The Public Procurement Unit is responsible for managing public procurement procedures of a procuring entity under this Act. - (2) Without prejudice to the generality of subsection (1), the functions of a Public Procurement Unit are - - (a) to manage the public procurement of the procuring entity, except adjudication and the award of a public procurement contract; (Substituted by Act 13 of 2020) - (b) to support the functioning of the Public Procurement Committee; - (c) to implement the decisions of the Public Procurement Committee; - (d) to plan the public procurement of the procuring entity; (Substituted by Act 13 of 2020) - (e) to prepare specifications or terms of reference, tendering documents, advertisements and public procurement contracts; - (f) to issue notifications and orders to tenderers on behalf of the Public Procurement Committee; - (g) to maintain and archive records of public procurement and a list or register of all public procurement contracts awarded; (Substituted by Act 13 of 2020) - (h) to prepare reports for the Public Procurement Committee on the implementation of the annual public procurement plan; - (i) to manage clarifications to a tenderer at the tendering stage and to solicit clarifications from a tenderer at the evaluation stage; and (Substituted by Act 13 of 2020) - (j) to monitor the management of public procurement contracts assigned to the procuring entity and ensure a report on outcomes of the public procurement contract is provided.

-Functions of accounting officer
+10. Functions of accounting officer